linhlv-dl/Quantitative_biomarker_cells/README.md

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper:

-Fanny Beltzung, Van Linh Le, Ioana Molnar, Erwan Boutault, Claude Darcha, François Le Loarer, Myriam Kossai, Olivier Saut, Julian Biau, Frédérique Penault-Llorca, Emmanuel Chautard, Leveraging Deep Learning for Immune Cell Quantification and Prognostic Evaluation in Radiotherapy-Treated Oropharyngeal Squamous Cell Carcinomas., Laboratory Investigation,
+Fanny Beltzung, Van Linh Le, Ioana Molnar, Erwan Boutault, Claude Darcha, François Le Loarer, Myriam Kossai, Olivier Saut, Julian Biau, Frédérique Penault-Llorca, Emmanuel Chautard, `Leveraging Deep Learning for Immune Cell Quantification and Prognostic Evaluation in Radiotherapy-Treated Oropharyngeal Squamous Cell Carcinomas`, Laboratory Investigation,
 2025,
 104094,